georgemurray12/COVID-19_CNN/README.md

 Project Overview

-The task involved constructing and training a 2D CNN model, modifying existing architectures like Resnet-18 or Resnet-50.
+The task involved constructing and training a 2D CNN model, modifying existing architectures (Resnet-50).
 The project was structured into several key phases:

-CNN Construction: Modified Resnet-18 or Resnet-50 for binary classification.
+CNN Construction: Modified Resnet-50 for binary classification.
 Training from Scratch: The CNN was trained from scratch to understand its baseline performance.
 Training with Transfer Learning: Employed transfer learning to enhance the model's performance and compared it with the model trained from scratch.
 Model Visualization: Utilized techniques like GradCAM and EigenCAM to visualize and interpret the models.